- IP6; InsP-6

 Mineral supplements: Phytic acid can bind with calcium, iron, magnesium, and zinc in the stomach and reduce their bioavailability (17).

-Anticoagulants/antiplatelet agents: IP6 has antiplatelet activity.
-It may increase the risk of bleeding when used with other anticoagulants or antiplatelet drugs (2).
+Anticoagulants/antiplatelets: IP6 also has antiplatelet activity, and may increase bleeding risk when used with other anticoagulants or antiplatelets (2).
+Clinical relevance is not known.